-Title IX Complaint Process
+Title IX Complaint Process and UCP Complaint Process

 Title IX is a federal law that was passed in 1972 to ensure that male and female students and employees in educational settings are treated equally and fairly.
 It protects against discrimination based on sex (including sexual harassment).
-In addition, Title IX protects transgender students and students who do not conform to sex stereotypes.
-State law also prohibits discrimination based on gender (sex), gender expression, gender identity, and sexual orientation.
-The preamble to Title IX of the Education Amendments of 1972 states that:
+In addition, Title IX protects students and employees who do not conform to sex stereotypes.
+State law also prohibits discrimination based on sex, gender, gender expression, gender identity, and sexual orientation.
+State law also protects students and employees who identify as transgender and/or who do not conform to stereotypes based on sex, gender, gender expression, gender identity, or sexual orientation.

 "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."